datajoint/datajoint-github-page/gallery.md

 weight: 5
 ---

-If you want to contribute your schema to the gallery, please
+If you want to contribute your schema to the gallery, please check out the [instructions](/contribute/).

-* fork this page on [github](https://github.com/datajoint/datajoint.github.io).
-* add another post with the tag 'schema' to `_posts` (just look at the examples).
-* commit, push, and send us a pull request.

 {% assign post_list = site.posts | sort:"title" %}